-The Baiada Center for Entrepreneurship bridges education and entrepreneurship by linking research, coursework, experiential learning, and entrepreneurial thinking with practical guidance for budding entrepreneurs.
+The Baiada Institute for Entrepreneurship bridges education and entrepreneurship by linking research, coursework, experiential learning, and entrepreneurial thinking with practical guidance for budding entrepreneurs.
 The Center's mission - underscored by a deep interdisciplinary nature - to develop entrepreneurial leaders and foster the creation of successful technology ventures within the Drexel community distinguishes it as one of the nation's leading entrepreneurship programs.
-For more information, please visit the LeBow College of Business website.

 The Pennoni Honors College is situated centrally in the university's administrative structure, combining a thriving Honors Program with other academic initiatives to serve the entire campus.
 The program is truly interdisciplinary, inter-collegiate and enriches the idea of the Honors College by using it as an agent to help transform the university.
 For more information, please visit the Pennoni Honors College website.

 GK-12 is a program that pairs educational teams of Drexel Engineering graduate fellows and teachers from high schools in the School District of Philadelphia to collaborate in identifying and designing engineering and technology based classroom materials.
 During the program, the teams develop curricula that will be implemented throughout the upcoming academic year in high school classrooms.
 The GK-12 fellows spend 10 hours per week throughout the school year helping the teachers implement the lessons they developed over the summer.
 For more information, please visit the GK-12 website.